joergbrech/simple_quadcopter/README.md

  - Use the slider to add a "base force" equally to all rotors.
  - Use the arrow keys to adjust the force of each rotor individually.

- ### Reenforcement Learning Challenge
+ ### Reinforcement Learning Challenge

- Steer the quadrocopter to the position `[8.5, 5., 5.]` without collision and hover at the end point for 5 seconds.
+ Steer the quadrocopter to the position `[8.5, 5., 5.]` without collision and hover for 5 seconds.
+Use the quadrocopter's six distance sensors in *up, down, forward, backward, left, right* directions.

- ### To Do

- The quadrocopter needs to be equipped with some distance sensors